micro-manager/pycro-manager/docs/source/acq_overview.rst

 3. Efficiently retrieve, save, and provide access to camera image data

-Here's a minimal example that acquires a sequence of 5 images:
+Here's an example in which a sequence of 5 images are acquired and saved to disk:

 .. code-block:: python